-Everything can affect the weight of your vehicle…from the load you’re carrying to the number of passengers…from the mass of the car itself to how much fuel is in the tank.
+Everything can affect the weight of your vehicle, from the load you’re carrying to the number of passengers, to the mass of the car itself, to how much fuel is in the tank.

-Gross Vehicle Weight Rating (GVWR), or Gross Vehicle Mass (GVM) is the maximum operating weight or mass of a vehicle.
-This value is specified by the manufacturer, and you should definitely avoid loading your vehicle beyond this recommended weight.
+The gross vehicle weight rating (GVWR), or gross vehicle mass (GVM), is the maximum operating weight or mass of a vehicle.
+This value is specified by the manufacturer and you should always avoid loading your vehicle beyond this recommended weight.
 Doing so can cause damage to vehicle and put you and others at risk on the road.

-This is similar to the suspension sag, but it means a difference in ride height from left to right.
-While sag means that your vehicle is loaded too heavily, however, a lopsided vehicle is more indicative that too much of the load is on one side of the car than the other.
+This is similar to the suspension sag, but this means that there is a difference in ride height from left to right.
+While sag means that your vehicle is loaded too heavily, however, a lopsided vehicle means that the vehicle is loaded in a way that makes one side heavier than the other.

-If you’re driving with an uneven load, and your car is riding unevenly on the pavement…well, it’s dangerous.
-You’re not doing yourself or your vehicle any favors.
+If you’re driving with an uneven load, your vehicle will be riding unevenly on the pavement, which put you, your vehicle, your passengers, and other drivers on the road at risk.
 You run all kinds of risks, from wearing your tires down unevenly to actually rolling your car.

-Cars are engineered to clear bumps and potholes (within reason)…but any vehicle is going to struggle to work normally when it’s loaded up with cargo and passengers.
-If you find that your vehicle is jolting around like crazy every time you drive over a dip or bump in the road, you might need a little air suspension help from us here at Air Lift.
+Cars are engineered to clear bumps and potholes (within reason), but any vehicle is going to struggle to behave normally when it’s loaded up with cargo and passengers.
+If you find that your vehicle is jolting up and down like crazy every time you drive over a dip or bump in the road, you might need a little air suspension help from us here at Air Lift.

-“Bottoming out” is what it’s called when the frame of the car hits the axle.
-It means your suspension is compressed all the way down, so that shock isn’t really being absorbed when you hit bumps in the road.
-This is pretty common in stock cars, which are designed to sit low and hug pavement, and might get a little banged up on a bumpy strip.
+“Bottoming out” refers the frame of the car hitting the axle.
+This means that your suspension has been compressed all the way down, and that shock isn’t being absorbed when you hit bumps in the road.
+This is pretty common in stock cars, which are designed to sit low and hug pavement and might get a little banged up on a bumpy strip.
 For your towing and hauling vehicle, however, this should definitely not be happening.

 Carrying heavy loads will wear your shocks down faster than you might realize.
-If your shocks are worn down, you shouldn’t drive on them anyway…let alone continue hauling heavy cargo.
+If your shocks are worn down, you shouldn’t drive on them anyway, let alone continue to haul heavy cargo.

 Shocks last different amounts of time, depending on the vehicle, so you might have to do some research on the vehicle in question.
 The general recommendation is that you replace your shocks every 50,000 miles, but that’s not law.
-However, if you find that you’re running your shocks down way sooner than that…you might not be towing or hauling correctly.
-Time to reevaluate.
+If you find that you’re running your shocks down way sooner than that, you might not be towing or hauling correctly.

 Which Air Lift products fit your ride?